quadsproject/quads/CONTRIBUTING.md

 * Keep an eye on your patchset in Gerrithub, this is where CI will run, where we'll provide feedback and where you can monitor changes and status.
 Your git review command will print the correct URL to your patchset.

 ### Continuous Integration (CI)

+#### Jenkins CI Pipeline
-Jenkins CI pipeline currently checks the following for every submitted patchset:
+The CI pipeline currently checks the following for every submitted patchset:
   - shellcheck - checks for common shell syntax errors and issues
   - flake8 - checks Python tools for common syntax errors and issues
+  - functional tests - runs QUADS commands and records the exit status in containers
   - [unit tests](https://github.com/redhat-performance/quads/tree/latest/tests)

+#### Code Review Tips
   - You can trigger CI to run again by commenting on your patchset in gerrit with `retrigger`

 #### QUADS CI Architecture